For a summary of Java 2D properties, see Java 2D Properties.

 Starting with the Java SE 6 release, when the application enters full-screen mode, the new Direct3D pipeline can be used, if the drivers satisfy the requirements.
-Possible issues with the Direct3D pipeline include rendering artifacts, crashes, and performance related problems.
+The possible issues with the Direct3D pipeline include rendering artifacts, crashes, and performance related problems.

 An additional pipeline, the OpenGL pipeline, might offer greater performance in some configurations.

-The following are three cases to troubleshoot issues with Direct3D pipeline such as, rendering artifacts, crashes, and performance related problems:
+The following are three cases to troubleshoot issues with the Direct3D pipeline such as rendering artifacts, crashes, and performance related problems:

 When DirectDraw is disabled, all operations are performed with GDI.
 Provide the following flag to disable the use of DirectDraw:

 -Dsun.java2d.noddraw=true.
-In this case all offscreen images will be created in the Java heap, and rendered to with the default software pipeline.
-All onscreen rendering, as well as copies of offscreen images to the screen will be performed using GDI.
+In this case, all offscreen images will be created in the Java heap, and rendered with the default software pipeline.
+All onscreen rendering, as well as copies of offscreen images to the screen, will be performed using GDI.

-In case the pipeline was disabled by default for some reason, it can be enabled by providing the
+If the pipeline was disabled by default for some reason, then it can be enabled by providing the

 -Dsun.java2d.noddraw=false flag to the VM.